devinrm/two/README.md

 Two is a nice simple app for pairing up pairs of programmers for pair-programming, like at pair-programming meetups, for instance.

+## Starting the server

+Run the Procfile with `foreman start`.
+This will start the webpack server on port 8080 and the rails server on port 3000

+## Running Tests

+  - To run backend tests: `rspec spec`
+  - To run frontend tests: `yarn test`
+  - To run frontend tests in watch mode: `yarn test-watch`

 ## Contributing

 We love pull requests from everyone.
 If you'd like to contribute a feature or